hpe-storage/python-hpedockerplugin/docs/managed-plugin-upgrade-process.md

 >*$ docker plugin upgrade PLUGIN [REMOTE]*

 >*For example, $ docker plugin upgrade store/hpestorage/hpedockervolumeplugin:1.1 store/hpestorage/hpedockervolumeplugin:2.0*
+> Note: Here you will be able to switch between FC (Fibre Channel) ,
+> iSCSI Driver in hpe.conf starting from 2.0 release of the plugin

 7. Enable the plugin using below command: